 In India 360, we had no specific theme for the trip.
 Seasons were the most important determinant for our place of travel.
 In a vast and diverse country like India, the same place could look vastly different from one season to another and could provide different reasons to visit.
-This is also the most frequent question asked to us when someone is planning for a vacation.
+This is also the most frequent question asked of us when someone was planning for a vacation.

-April – May – June
+April to June

 Adventure and Sightseeing: Road Trips & Treks

-- 1. Manali – Leh, Himachal and J & K
+- 1. Manali – Leh, Himachal and Ladakh

-- 2. Srinagar – Leh, J & K
+- 2. Srinagar – Leh, J & K and Ladakh

-3. Manali – Spiti – Kaza, Himachal
+3. Manali – Spiti, Himachal

-4. Leh- Kardungla – Nubra valley, J & K
+4. Leh- Kardungla – Nubra valley, Ladakh

-6. Tawang – Sangetsar Lake – Bumla Pass, Arunachal Pradesh
+6. Tawang – Sangetsar Lake – Bum La pass, Arunachal Pradesh

-Rupin Pass, Gaumukh Glacier, Nandadevi Basecamp, Har ki Dun, Kuari Pass, Roopkund – Uttrakhand
+Rupin Pass, Gaumukh Glacier, Nandadevi Basecamp, Har ki Dun, Kuari Pass, Roopkund: Uttrakhand

-Popular Pilgrimages that open up during this season in the Himalayas are Gangotri, Yamnotri, Badrinath, Kedarnath popularly called the ‘chhota char dham’ or ‘Four Abodes of the Lord’.
+Popular Pilgrimages that open up during this season in the Himalayas are Gangotri, Yamnotri, Badrinath, Kedarnath popularly called the ‘Chhota Char Dham’ or ‘Four Abodes of the Lord’.
 Badrinath is a very important pilgrimage site for both Shaivites and Vaishnavites of Hinduism.
 All four of these places are sources of river Bhagirati, Yamuna, Alaknanda and Mandakini , all of which culminate to form the mighty Ganges, India’s most important river and its lifeline.